dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 The library requires a license to work, use the API `license` to specify a license key.

-> To test the library, you can request a 30-day trial license via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=js).

 ```javascript
 Dynamsoft.DLR.LabelRecognizer.license = "YOUR-LICENSE-KEY";
 ```

+To test the library, you can request a 30-day trial license via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dlr&package=js).

+> If you registered for a Dynamsoft account and downloaded the library from the official site, Dynamsoft will generate a 30-day trial license for you and put the license key in all the downloaded samples.

 #### Specify the location of the "engine" files